Bill Shankly: Early life

 Bill Shankly was born in the small Scottish coal mining village of Glenbuck, Ayrshire, whose population in 1913, the year of Shankly's birth, was around 700.
 People born there would often move to find work in larger coal mines.
 As a result, Glenbuck became largely derelict and by the time Shankly's ghost writer John Roberts visited it in 1976, there were only 12 houses left, including a cottage owned by Shankly's sister, Elizabeth, whom Roberts described as "the last of the children of Glenbuck".

 Shankly's parents, John and Barbara, lived in one of the Auchenstilloch Cottages with their 10 children; five boys and five girls.
 William was the ninth child and the youngest boy.
 Although he was known as Bill throughout his football career, his name in the family was Willie, pronounced [Wullie].
 His father was a postman who became a tailor of handmade suits.
 Despite the football pedigree in his family, he did not play himself.

 All five Shankly brothers played professional football and Shankly claimed they could have beaten any five brothers in the world when they were all at their peaks.
 His brothers were Alec, known as Sandy by the family, who played for Ayr United and Clyde; Jimmy (1902–1972), who played for various clubs including Sheffield United and Southend United; John (1903–1960), who played for Portsmouth and Luton Town; and Bob (1910–1982), who played for Alloa Athletic and Falkirk.
 Bob became a successful manager, guiding Dundee to victory in the Scottish championship in 1962 and the semi-finals of the European Cup the following year.
 Their maternal uncles, Robert and William Blyth were professional players who both became club directors at Portsmouth and Carlisle United respectively.

 Shankly wrote in his autobiography that times were hard during his upbringing and that hunger was a prevailing condition, especially during the winter months.
 He admitted that he and his friends used to steal vegetables from nearby farms; bread, biscuits and fruit from suppliers' wagons, and bags of coal from the pits.
-Shankly admitted the act was wrong but insisted it was done out of devilment only because the root cause was their constant hunger.
+Shankly admitted the act was wrong but stated these acts were driven by youth, mischief and constant hunger.
 He said that he and his friends learned from their mistakes and became better people in later years.
 He was at school from age five until 14.
 Discipline at both home and school was strict but Shankly said it was character-building.
 His favourite subject was geography and he played football as often as possible, especially in the school playground, but there was no organised school team.